jude8786/Software-Engineering-Project/README.md

-# Expense Tracker Application 🛠️💰
+# Expense Tracker Application
+# BY JUDE PERUMAL

 A Flutter-based project aimed at simplifying financial tracking and budget management.
 This project not only helps users stay organized with their finances but also showcases my learning journey and technical expertise.